colincullen/react_on_phoenix/README.md

 # React on Phoenix Minimal Setup
 This repo contains a Phoenix scaffolding to which React has bee added.
 This implementation was created using the instructions that follow.
-To view the change differences between a vanilla base Phoenix project and the same project after React has been added, review https://github.com/colincullen/react_on_phoenix/pull/1/commits/279768a3b3c69dc90a37f8fc5685663a4a239bd0
+To view the change differences between a vanilla base Phoenix project and the same project after React has been added, review: https://github.com/colincullen/react_on_phoenix/pull/1/commits/279768a3b3c69dc90a37f8fc5685663a4a239bd0

 ## Instructions